Generic linear systems for projective CR manifolds: Definitions and statements of the results

-If $(M,D,J)$ is a projective CR manifold, there is a second relevant complex distribution associated to $M$: the complex envelope of its tangent bundle, denoted by $TM^J$ (at each point $x\in M$ we put the smallest complex subspace of $T_x\mathbb{C}\mathbb{P}^N$ containing $T_xM$).
-Using the Kahler metric, both $D$ and the convex envelope of $TM$ can be extended by parallel transport along normal geodesics to complex distributions in $\mathcal{N}_\epsilon(M)$, a neighborhood of $M$.
-The extended bundles will be also denoted by $D$ and $TM^J$ whenever there is no risk of confusion.
+If $(M,D,J)$ is a projective CR manifold there is a second relevant complex distribution associated to $M$: the complex envelope of its tangent bundle, denoted by $TM^J$, where at each point $x\in M$ we put the smallest complex subspace of $T_x{\mathbb C}{\mathbb P}^N$ containing $T_xM$ .
+For some $\epsilon>0$ small enough, we use the Fubini-Study metric to extend both $D$ and $TM^J$ by parallel transport along normal geodesics to complex distributions defined in ${\mathcal{N}}_\epsilon(M)$, the neighborhood of $M$ of radius $\epsilon$.
+The extended distributions will be also denoted by $D$ and $TM^J$ whenever there is no risk of confusion.